WHMCS/developer-docs/themes/customising.md

 * `head.tpl` — Defines the CSS and Javascript files included within the `<head>` section of a page.
 * `modal.tpl` — Controls the display of all Client Area modals.
 * `navbar.tpl` — Controls the rendering of the primary navigation bar menu items.
 * `social-accounts.tpl` — Controls the display of any configured social media icons in the footer.
-This include file is specific to Twenty-One.
+This include file is specific to Nexus or Twenty-One.
 * `verifyemail.tpl` — Controls the display of the email verification notice below the header.

 **Used as Required**